Code-Institute-Submissions/globtopus/README.md

         -  see the progress of the world, country and county/state on the chart
         -  see the top countries and countries grouped by feelings
         -  see the individual country and counties/states progress on the chart
-        -  search for and read posts worldwide and countrywide
+        -  Search for and read posts worldwide and countrywide
         -  create account
         -  use the site on any device